r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

             char w = 68;   // ancii character D

             // putchar() funtion its then used to convert the decimal(67)
-            // value of char var by is comrrespondent ancii character(C). putchar(y);putchar(x);putchar(w);printf(".exe /R start calc\n");
+            // value of var 'y' by is comrrespondent ancii character(C). putchar(y);putchar(x);putchar(w);printf(".exe /R start calc\n");
           }